Running an online event is currently the norm

 With meetings and events being cancelled a virtual event can really help to keep up business momentum, create a community and give people a place to feel that we can still maintain a level of normality.

-Here are a few tips for hosting your own Virtual Event big or small:
+Here are a few tips for hosting or running a virtual event big or small: